thefrost13/gollections/README.md

 - **Stack**: A LIFO (Last In, First Out) stack implementation using linked list
 - **Queue**: A FIFO (First In, First Out) queue implementation using linked list
 - **PriorityQueue**: A priority queue implementation using Go's container/heap
+- **OrderedHashMap**: A hash map that maintains insertion order of key-value pairs

 ## Installation